 The 12 understood that and they did what Jesus did and conquered the whole world in 50 years.
 Initially I thought it was basically around the Mediterranean Sea, but later on I learned that they actually were in China, in Japan, they even went up into Mongolia.
 The whole world.
 And this is what God has for us.

 IV.
-What Jesus d
+What did Jesus do?

+A. Jesus’ Main Ministry was Mentoring (or) for Leadership (or was growing MEN for leadership)

 Let us look at His method.
 Today we want to talk about methods — practical Biblical methods.
 The methods that Jesus used.
 Jesus used a practical Mentoring & Apprenticeship method.

 Here we have a little diagram to help us think about it.